Be kind to your bed by getting rid of stinky, ugly messes with a few common home items and these clever ways.

 Tips for Keeping Your Mattress Clean Longer

-- Purchase a mattress cover.
-This will keep moisture out of the mattress, which will help prevent mould and mildew formation.
+Purchase a mattress cover.
+This will keep moisture out of the mattress, which will help prevent mold and mildew formation.

-- Use a vacuum with a HEPA filter on the mattress on a regular basis to suck up dust mites, using the crevice tool to reach into tight areas.
+Use a vacuum with a HEPA filter on the mattress on a regular basis to suck up dust mites, needing the crevice tool to reach into tight areas.
 To remove smells, put baking soda over the mattress and let it for 10 minutes.

 Homemade Mattress Stain Removers

-If your mattress has been yellowed due to perspiration stains, or if it appears dingy, apply this recipe to restore its whiteness.
+If your mattress has been yellow due to perspiration stains, or if it appears dingy, apply this recipe to restore its whiteness.

 You can remove blood stains from your mattress and other materials as long as you haven’t used any heat-based treatments, which might cause them to set permanently.
 This solution removes both new and old blood stains from your mattress.